 Operates a wide variety of heavy equipment vehicles that perform the spreading and compaction of paving materials.

-Students in are trained in the following subject areas:
+are trained in the following subject areas:

 Operate heavy equipment